Local Culture & Religion

 There are also many sweets served all throughout the day, from the honey drenched cookies, to dates, to French pastries.
 Almonds are also in abundance, as well as peanuts.

-Allergies are not very prevalent in Morocco, nor are special diets such as gluten free or vegan, so if you have any allergies or special dietary needs, you should be very clear with your guide to ensure there are no misunderstandings.
+Allergies are not very prevalent in Morocco, nor are special diets such as gluten free or vegan, so if you have any allergies or special dietary needs, you should be very clear with your Morocco travel agency to ensure there are no misunderstandings.